Understand Your Issues

 FinancialAdvisors.com offers the consumer a very efficient and easy way to locate a qualified financial advisor that meets your needs.

-Most Investment Advisors these days will provide investment advice in addition to financial planning.
-Sound financial planning advice includes matters such as savings and budgeting, loans and mortgages, retirement planning and for some, life insurance.
-Like financial planners, investment advisers must understand your basic financial goals and the present and future uses of your money.
-Gathering personal and financial data and understanding your risk tolerance is essential when creating your overall financial plan which may impact your expected rate of return.
+Most investment advisors these days will provide both financial planning and investment advice.
+Competent financial planning advice includes matters such as investment strategies, savings options, mortgages, retirement planning, and for some, life insurance.
+Like financial planners, investment advisors must understand your primary financial goals to determine your money's best present and future uses.
+They gather your personal and financial data, establish your risk tolerance, and most importantly, calculate your expected rate of return.

 Investment advice can be either narrowly tailored such as whether to invest in stocks, bonds, ETF’s or mutual funds or more broadly based that includes precious metals, art, real estate, and much more.
 Some topics to cover with an Investment Advisor would be: